frschu/aligned_oblique_in_rnns/README.md

 - `experimental_data...`: Analysis of the experimental data.
 - `sine_example...`: The simple sine task that is analyzed in the Methods section.

-Notebooks generating the bulk of the simulations end on `...gen.ipynb`.
+Notebooks generating the bulk of the simulations end on `..._train_networks.ipynb`.
+For the different neuroscience tasks, the notebook `neuro_compute_results.ipynb` computes the results for figures comparing across tasks.
+This should be run before any of the `neuro_plot_....ipynb` notebooks, which generate the plots.

 For the results on the experimental data:
 - Run the notebook `experimental_data_download.ipynb` first.
 This will download the datasets (NLB, BCI, Russo).
-- Then run the notebook `experimental_data_run_analysis.ipynb`.
+- Then run the notebook `experimental_data_compute_results.ipynb`.
 This will compute the statistics to be plotted.
 Can take some minutes.
 - Finally run `experimental_data_plot.ipynb` to generate plots.